CamoBrie/MonoGameTemplate/README.md

     cd ..
     dotnet sln add ./<MyProject>.Tests/<MyProject>.Tests.csproj

-Change the TargetFrameWork in Tests.csproj to netcoreapp3.1
+Change the TargetFrameWork in Tests.csproj to netcoreapp3.1 and add the cleaning function to it.

 ### 5. in \<MyProject>.Tests/\<Package>/\<MyClassTests>.cs
     using NUnit.Framework;